frederic-perez/AmE-dictionary/data/dictionary.md

 __felled__ _v_ _He felled a giant._
 __fellow__ _adj, n_ :two::hammer: _Fellow autistics._ _I am a fellow student._
 __felon__ _n_ :nine::m: A person who has committed a felony. _Hairston has been tied to a felon through rental cars._
-__felony__ _n_ A crime regarded in the US and many other judicial systems as more serious than a misdemeanor. _He pleaded guilty to six felonies._
+__felony__ _n_ :two: A crime regarded in the US and many other judicial systems as more serious than a misdemeanor. _He pleaded guilty to six felonies._
 __felt pen__
 __felt__ _n_ :two::hammer: _A black felt pouch from a jewelry store._
 __feminine__ _adj_ :pencil2: